Tooth Bonding An Overview

 Candidacy For Dental Bonding

-If you would like to learn more about dental bonding, the first step is to schedule a consultation with our team at Foothills Dentistry.
+If you would like to learn more about dental bonding, the first step is to schedule a consultation with our dentist in Calgary.
 During your consultation, we will examine your teeth and determine if dental bonding or another cosmetic treatment best suits your needs.
 Dental bonding is often recommended for minor cosmetic dental issues.

 For areas with extensive damage, decay, or discoloration, we may recommend a dental filling, porcelain veneers or teeth whitening.
 For damage that compromises the integrity of the tooth structure, we may recommend placing a dental crown to restore the health and function to the tooth.
 In many cases, dental bonding is a safe and effective solution for patients of all ages.